wp-plugins/simple-facebook-plugin/readme.txt

 == Description ==

+=Whats new in 1.2.1?=

+Now you can hide Like Box border, just uncheck 'Show Border' option on widget setting and vuala!

+=Description=

+If you are using shortcode or template tag set 'border' parameter to 'false'

 Simple Facebook Plugin enables Facebook Page owners to attract and gain Likes from their own WordPress blogs.
 The **Like Box** enables users to:

 * See how many users already like this Page, and which of their friends like it too